Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 I don't know a single person who still uses Qwen, but people used to a lot.

-#### Third Party Providers for Open Weight Models
+#### Recommended Third Party Providers for Open Weight Models

-A lot of people tend to use openrouter, it's pretty well known.

-My recommendation for using open weight models is through Nano-GPT.
+My **personal** recommendation for using open weight models is through Nano-GPT.
 They have an 8 dollar subscription that lets you use 60,000 message requests per month, unlimited tokens on 80+ different open weight models.
 They do rotate providers as the tokens are used up on their end, so sometimes you'll have a slower provider, but you can't beat 8 bucks a month for practically unlimited requests (I've never even come close to 60k chat messages per month).
-The subscription includes things like GLM 4.7, Deepseek 3.2-Thinking,
+The subscription includes 80+ open weight third party hosted text models with things like GLM 4.7, Deepseek 3.2-Thinking, Kimi K2, Qwen, a lot of local models (including the classic TheDrummer ones like Rocinante, Cydonia, etc.), four image models (Chroma, Hidream, Juggernaut XL (animagine based), and Qwen Edit), and lots of abliterated/derestricted/finetuned versions of popular models (TheDrummer's glm 4.5 air finetune called GLM Steam comes to mind).

+You can find it by googling nanoGPT, or you can help me out by using my referral link below:

 https://nano-gpt.com/invite/XFjmGJg8

+Other Providers include Openrouter (no subscription, pay as you go), Featherless, Infermatic, ArliAI, and Chutes (Don't... just don't, chutes is awful).

 ## What else do I need to use Lucid Loom?
 Sillytavern